BGI-biotools/stLFRsv/README.md

 ###### Result file type（by generate order）：
 **sbf file**
-the binary segment file which generated form bam with the gap,bar_th,seg_th parameter.
+the binary segment file which generated form bam with the gap,bar_th,seg_th parameter
 segment binary format：
 `(bar:int64)8byte(index:int32)4byte(contig_name:char)32byte(start:int32)4byte(end:int32)4byte(pe_count:int32)4byte`
-the `index` means the Nth segment in this barcode，and the `bar` is combined barcode which constructed by `20bit_20bit_20bit` corresponding to `XXX_XXX_XXX`.(a simple read script at /src/bar-sort/read-sbf.pl)
+the `index` means the Nth segment in this barcode，and the `bar` is combined barcode which constructed by `20bit_20bit_20bit` corresponding to `XXX_XXX_XXX`(a simple read script at /src/bar-sort/read-sbf.pl)
 **bfi file**
 binary index file for random access on sbf file
 index binary format:
 `(bar:int64)8byte(offset:int64)8bit`
-the `bar` is only valid in the lower 40bit corresponding to the 1st and 2st part of `XXX_XXX_XXX`.(a simple read script at /src/bar-sort/read-bfi.pl)
+the `bar` is only valid in the lower 40bit corresponding to the 1st and 2st part of `XXX_XXX_XXX`(a simple read script at /src/bar-sort/read-bfi.pl)
 **gap file**
 include all gaps form all segments(barcodes), can be used to gap statistic and parameter setting
 **stat file**